"In command of a great musical gift"

 In 2010 he won the Moray Piano Competition in Elgin, Scotland, and was Keyboard Finalist in the BBC Young Musician competition, broadcast on BBC Four television.

-Frederic performs regularly across the United Kingdom, Switzerland and other countries.
 Always interested in bringing music to new audiences, in 2013 Frederic embarked on a tour of India offering chamber and solo piano music to enthusiastic audiences in Bombay, Goa, Calcutta, Bangalore and Pune.

 Frederic has formed successful duos with emerging artists, such as flautist Jaymee Coonjobeeharry, violinist William Dutton, and cellist Constantin Macherel with whom, in January 2017, he gave a live concert of 20th century works for the Swiss radio channel Espace 2.